 These courses are assessed through the completion of a design and practical based project, where students design and make their own product through the design process to making a prototype to creating a product, and an end of unit exam.

 FACILITIES & RESOURCES

 Students have access to 2 well-equipped workshops giving them access to a range of hand tools and machines such as pillar drills, lathes, and brazing hearths.
 We also have a A2 Laser Cutter / CNC Router and CAD CAM facilities along with sublimation printing and vacuum forming.

 TRIPS & EXTRA CURRICULAR ACTIVITIES

-RM, Product Design and Construction all offer a vast range of trips and extra curricular activities.
-In Construction students gain the opportunity to visit building sites, such as the new development in Woolston and the Admiral’s Quay development in Ocean Village, alongside of having a range of guest speakers and experts from the construction trade present exciting talks and workshops on their subjects.
+Product Design offers a vast range of trips and extra-curricular activities.
+In Product design students gain the opportunity to visit the Design Museum and Southampton Solent University, alongside of having a range of guest speakers and experts from the design trade present exciting talks and workshops on their subjects.

-Students have a range of competitions and clubs to take part in, From KS3 Design and Technology Club, to competition clubs such as the WeCan Stem challenges, Aqua Innovation challenges (run by Southern Water) and a club where students design and make a solar powered racing car.
+Students have a range of competitions and clubs to take part in, From KS3 Design and Technology Club, to competition.